bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 }
 ```

-Note that we have to add the "autoload" component so that Symfony can autoload the namespace post installation. <a href="https://getcomposer.org/doc/04-schema.md#autoload">PS-4</a> is the default standard at the time of writing.
+Note that we have to add the "autoload" component so that Symfony can autoload the namespace post installation.
+[PS-4](https://getcomposer.org/doc/04-schema.md#autoload) is the default standard at the time of writing.
 Next, let us create the license in a text file

 ```
 -> touch LICENSE